-In Boston, we are designing a new The ambition here was to both reflect the natural environment while also making the most of it.
+In Boston, we are designing a new Mixed-Use Office and Performing Arts Center in the city’s Seaport District.
+The design is inspired by the coastal climate and the dynamic qualities of the sea.
+The ambition here was to both reflect the natural environment while also making the most of it.
 Combining sun, daylight, and wind analysis with a generative study of passive façade shading, we are able to optimize orienteering, sizes, and placement of the fins and louvers.
 The goal was to find the best solution for indoor environment (daylight), energy consumption (reduced cooling load), and use of materials.
 The solution turned out to be a façade incorporating a shading solution that morphs across the envelope and is adapted to the specific orientation.”

 For each case, the team could run between 10-20,000 options.
 However, this is not a standardized process.